cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 <div id="heatmap-1"></div>
 In contrast, obscenity, stalking, kidnapping, intimidation, human trafficking, criminal sexual assault, etc., occur less frequently.
 Aditionnally, some crimes are concentrated in specific areas, such as prostitution in district 7 and district 11.

-- Community Heatmap
+- Community Heatmap | By Month

 However, when it comes to community security, some communities have been experiencing policing problems for these five years.
 In the community heatmap, we know that these communities, such as Austin, Auburn Gresham, Loop, Near North Side, Near West Side, North Lawndale, Roseland, South Shore, West Englewood, and West Town, all have a high crime rate.
 These communities may have some security problems.
-- Community Heatmap - By Month
+- Community Heatmap
 <div id="heatmap-2"></div>

-- Time Heatmap
+- Time Heatmap | By Hour

 In the hour heatmap, we know that among the 24 hours a day, some crimes are concentrated in the daytime, such as offenses involving children, some crimes are concentrated in the night, such as criminal sexual assault, and some are high in frequency 24 hours a day.
-- Hour Heatmap - By Hour
 <div id="heatmap-3"></div>

 # Crime Spatial Patterns